 The surname Fichtel was first found in Franconia, where the name came from humble beginnings but gained a significant reputation for its contribution to the emerging mediaeval society.
 It later became more prominent as many branches of the same house acquired distant estates and branches, some in foreign countries, always elevating their social status by their great contributions to society.

-Important Dates for the Fichtel family
+Early History of the Fichtel family

 This web page shows only a small excerpt of our Fichtel research.
 Another 94 words (7 lines of text) covering the years 1646, 1762, 1796, 1814, 1817, and 1879 are included under the topic Early Fichtel History in all our PDF Extended History products and printed products wherever possible.

 One can encounter great variation in the spelling of surnames: in early times, spelling in general, and thus the spelling of names was not yet standardized; and later, spellings would change with branching and movement of families.
 Variations of the name Fichtel include Fichte, Fichten, Fichter, Fichterle, Fichtel, Ficht, Fichtl and many more.

 Early Notables of the Fichtel family (pre 1700)